Characters of Final Fantasy VIII: Minor SeeD members

 Several other SeeD members assist Squall's party.
 Dr. Kadowaki is the Balamb Garden doctor who tends to Squall's wounds after his fight with Seifer in the opening sequence.
 She also helps Headmaster Cid after his confrontation with NORG.
-Nida (another Star Wars reference, along with Biggs and Wedge) is a student at Balamb Garden who passes the SeeD exam along with Squall.
-He pilots Balamb Garden after it becomes a mobile base.
-Lastly, Xu is a high-ranking SeeD who helps Squall during the Dollet mission and the Garden civil war between NORG and Cid.
+Nida, who is a reference to Star Wars, along with Biggs and Wedge, is a student at Balamb Garden who passes the SeeD exam along with Squall and pilots Balamb Garden after it becomes a mobile base.
+Xu is a high-ranking SeeD who helps Squall during the Dollet mission and the Garden civil war between NORG and Cid.
 She is friends with Quistis and a member of Squall's staff once he becomes the leader of Balamb Garden.

 Merchandise

 The characters of Final Fantasy VIII have spawned action figures, jewellery and other goods in their likeness.
 In 1999, action figure lineups were distributed in Japan by Bandai, Kotobukiya, Banpresto, and Coca-Cola.
 Bandai also released them to Europe and Australasia the same year.
 In 2004, action figures of Squall, Rinoa and Selphie were distributed in North America by Diamond Comics.
 Posters of individual characters or a collage of characters are available on many fan websites, including Final Fantasy Spirit.
 Other products available include mouse pads, keychains, and pens depicting individual characters or sets of characters.